infracost/actions/comment/README.md

 # Infracost Comment Action

 This GitHub Action takes `infracost breakdown` JSON output and posts it as a GitHub comment.
 It assumes the `infracost` binary has already been installed using the [setup](../setup) action.
 It uses the default GitHub token, which is available for actions, to post comments (you can override it with inputs).
+This action uses the [compost](https://github.com/infracost/compost) CLI tool internally.

 ## Usage